ObserveRTC/schemas/schemaList.md

  * **bytesReceived**: The total amount of payload bytes received on the corresponded RTP stream.
  * **rtcpSrReceived**: The total number of SR reports received by the corresponded RTP stream
  * **rtcpRrSent**: The total number of RR reports sent on the corresponded RTP stream
- * **rtxPacketsReceived**: If rtx packets are sent or received on the same stream then this number indicates how may has been sent
+ * **rtxPacketsReceived**: If rtx packets are sent or received on the same stream then this number indicates how many have been sent
- * **rtxPacketsDiscarded**: If rtx packets are received on the same stream then this number indicates how may has been discarded
+ * **rtxPacketsDiscarded**: If rtx packets are received on the same stream then this number indicates how many have been discarded
  * **framesReceived**: The number of frames received on the corresponded RTP stream
- * **framesDecoded**: Indicate the number of frames the Sfu has been decoded
+ * **framesDecoded**: Indicates the number of frames the Sfu has decoded
- * **keyFramesDecoded**: Indicate the number of keyframes the Sfu has been decoded
+ * **keyFramesDecoded**: Indicates the number of keyframes the Sfu has decoded
  * **fractionLost**: The calculated fractionLost of the stream
  * **jitter**: The calculated jitter of the stream
  * **roundTripTime**: The calculated RTT of the stream